Human Papillomavirus (HPV) and Cervical Cancer

 Third Time’s the Charm!

 The HPV vaccine is administered in a series of three doses and protects against the most common types of HPV - those responsible for genital warts as well as cervical cancer.
-The vaccination is recommended for females age 11-26.
+The vaccination is recommended for males and females age 11-26.
 An optimal time to get vaccinated is at age 11-12, when children receive their required Tdap vaccine.

 Whenever the vaccine is taken, it is important that all three doses are received in order to provide the maximum protection.